tmwagency/labs-blog/_posts/2013-12-11-really-good-hyperlinks.md

 comments: true
 layout: post
 title: "Really Good Hyperlinks #1 - Dec 11th"
-date: 2013-12-11 09:00:00
+date: {}
 categories:
-- front-end
+  - "front-end"
   - rgh
   - links
 author: ashnolan
-excerpt: Your weekly dose of really good hyperlinks - Issue &#35;1
+excerpt: "Your weekly dose of really good hyperlinks - Issue &#35;1"
+published: true
 ---

 Welcome to the first of a regular weekly labs@tmw post, that we've inventively called 'Really good hyperlinks', where we attempt to filter out some of the finest links we've seen over the past week on the web.